maritimdaniel/dashboard-app/README.md

 ## Introduction

-A a React application that fetches and renders the list of dashboards available to a DHIS2 user.
+A React application that fetches and renders the list of dashboards available to a DHIS2 user.
-The app is hosted [here](https://dashboard-app-ruddy.vercel.app/), with the source code in github.
-The repo can be found [here](https://github.com/maritimdaniel/dashboard-app).
+The app is hosted [here](https://dashboard-app-ruddy.vercel.app/).

 ## Technology Stack